jtrefke/jitsi-meet-video-conference-server/README.md

 The CloudFormation stack is meant to quickly produce re-producible results.
 If you don't need use the server, you can just delete the stack which will delete the server and its associated resources from your account.
-Once you need it again, you can just create a new one again in minutes.
+Once you need it again, you can just create a new one again within minutes.

 Alternatively, the server can be shut down and started again when needed.
 However, this may incur costs for the storage used while turned off and currently there is no security update mechanism in place which might lead to an out-dated system over time (whereas on creation all updates will be installed).

+**Creating certificate parameter**

+The template includes parameters for existing SSL certificate and key.
+In order to provide the value it needs to be gzipped and base64 encoded without new line characters.
+This project includes a helper script `encode-certificate` in the `helpers` directory which will transform an existing file into the required format.

 ## Debugging